subnero1/website-staging/products/wnc-m25mss3.md

 ---
 layout: post
-title: WNC-M25MRS3 Research Edition Surface Configuration Modem
+title: WNC-M25MSS3 Siver Edition Surface Configuration Modem
-images: images/wnc-m25mrs3.jpg
+images: ['images/wnc-m25mss3.jpg']
 excerpt:
-  Research edition modems aimed directly at academic researchers and underwater technology enthusiasts
+  Silver edition modems are the workhorse communication nodes for use in general commercial deployments
 categories: modem
+section_id: products
 ---

-WNC-M25MRS3 is a reserach edition underwater modem suitable for the academic researchers and underwater technology enthusiasts.
-These modems provide a flexible platform with a substantial computing power packed into a compact form factor.
-Our research edition modems are designed to bridge the gap between developing applications using a [simulator]({{ site.baseurl }}{% unetsim %}) and high-end commercial deployments.
+WNC-M25MSS3 is a platinum edition underwater modem in surface (gateway) configuration.
+This modem is the workhorse communication node to be used in the general commercial deployments with larger range and depth-rating when compared to the research edition modem.
+A modem in the surface configuration operates on external power source and can be deployed from the surface.
 This modem also provides options for customization and extension at many levels, allowing network protocols as well as physical layer algorithms to be implemented and tested easily.
-The modem runs the [UnetStack]({{ site.baseurl }}{% unetstack %}) underwater networking stack, and provides a wide-range of functionality such as data transmission, navigation, time synchronization, and networked operations.
+The applications can be develeoped using a [simulator]({{ site.baseurl }}{link products/unetsim.md}) before the commercial deployments.
+The modem runs the [UnetStack]({{ site.baseurl }}{link products/unetstack.md}) underwater networking stack, and provides a wide-range of functionality such as data transmission, navigation, time synchronization, and networked operations.

 ## Technical specifications